 Michael Flatley's back!
 And this time he's brought along Nadine Coyle, for some reason

-Michael Flatley's 'Lord of the Dance' returns to the West End in March 2015.
+Michael Flatley's 'Lord of the Dance' returns to the West End in October 2015.
 This is a review of the 2014 run.
-Flatley will be performing on Friday and Saturday nights from May 8 - June 27.
+Flatley will be performing from October 10 - January 3.

 And, lo!
 He has come, our saviour, ready to lead us high-kicking away from the forces of darkness.
 Well, all right, so Michael Flatley has stopped short of selling this reboot of the spangled, turbocharged Irish dance formula that he’s been peddling around the world for 20 years, as the Second Coming.
 But only just: the programme is a breathless exercise in hagiography, and the show opens by recounting Flatley’s own story of how hard work and blistered feet turned to glittering success.

 It feels more like the start of a motivational event than a dance show, but to be fair, Flatley’s achievements have been considerable: over the course of a few decades he’s taken an art form little known outside its native Ireland and made it enormously popular worldwide.